cpp-linter/cpp-linter-action/README.md

 A Github Action for linting C/C++ code integrating clang-tidy and clang-format to collect feedback provided in the form of annotations, thread comments, and step summary.

+> [!WARNING]
+> We only support Linux runners using a Debian based Linux OS (like Ubuntu and many others).
+>
+> MacOS and Windows runners are supported as well.

 ## What's New

 v2